|Roaster Location:||Floyd, Virginia|

 Blind Assessment: Delicate, deep; complex.
 Pomegranate, macadamia nut, pink grapefruit zest, agave syrup, a hint of fresh dill in aroma and cup.
 Sweet-savory structure with gently tart, juicy acidity; supple, syrupy mouthfeel.
 The multi-layered finish, long and inviting, retains all of the flavor and aroma notes from the cup and adds a subtle tropical fruit note suggesting lychee.

-Notes: This coffee earned the highest rating in a cupping of single-farm coffees from Colombia for Coffee Review’s February 2021 report.
+Notes: This exceptional coffee was selected as the No. 17 coffee on Coffee Review’s list of the Top 30 Coffees of 2021.
+This coffee earned the highest rating in a cupping of single-farm coffees from Colombia for Coffee Review’s February 2021 report.
 Produced by Willington Ultengo from trees of the Caturra and Colombia varieties of Arabica and processed by a refined version of the natural method (dried in the whole fruit).
 Established in 2010, Red Rooster is an organic-certified micro-roaster focusing on socially conscious, high-quality coffee.
 Visit redroostercoffee.com or call 540-745-7338 for more information.

 The Bottom Line: An intricately original natural-processed Colombia cup that evolves as it cools — lyrically sweet, mysteriously savory, invitingly tart.